knative/docs/docs/eventing/samples/kafka/channel/README.md

 namespace, be sure your roles and bindings are configured so that the knative-eventing pods can access it.

-## Channel Configuration
+## Channel configuration

 The `config-kafka` ConfigMap allows for a variety of channel options such as:
 - CPU and Memory requests and limits for the dispatcher (and receiver for the distributed channel type) deployments created by the controller
 - Kafka topic default values (number of partitions, replication factor, and retention time)
 - Maximum idle connections/connections per host for Knative cloudevents